acorg/beast2-xml/README.md

     @param transformFunc: If not C{None} A callable that will be passed the C{ElementTree} instance and which must return an C{ElementTree}
         instance.
-    @param mimicBEAUTi: If C{True}, add attributes to the <beast> tag in the way that BEAUTi does, to allow BEAUTi to load the XML we produce.
+    @param mimicBEAUti: If C{True}, add attributes to the <beast> tag in the way that BEAUti does, to allow BEAUti to load the XML we produce.
     @raise ValueError: If any required tree elements cannot be found (raised by our call to self.findElements).